How long has GBNG been in business?

 Natural gas is a commodity, based on supply and demand, so natural gas prices fluctuate.
 And some households use more gas than others, depending on the size of the house and how well insulated it is and depending on how many live in the house.

-The following figures represent actual utility bills paid by a Gulf Breeze Natural Gas customer in 2018.
+The following figures represent actual utility bills paid by a Gulf Breeze Natural Gas customer with:

 Single story, two adults, 1628 sq. ft.